The blog post 15 Best museums in Europe to visit was first published on Culture Tourist on 5 March 2019 and updated on 6 September 2023.

 The Louvre in Paris is, without a doubt, one of the best museums in Europe.

-Well known as the home to Leonardo da Vinci’s Mona Lisa, it has one of the most significant art collections in the world.
-It is impossible to see it in a day, so planning your visit in advance is wise.
+Well known as the home to Leonardo da Vinci’s Mona Lisa (watch my 3-minutes of art history video about that painting), it has one of the most significant art collections in the world.
+It is impossible to see it in a day, so planning your visit in advance is advisable.
 Open in 1793, it’s home to some 38,000 exhibits from Prehistory until the 21st century.
 Its collection of Renaissance art and Egyptian collection are the museums’s highlights.

-Besides the Mona Lisa, some of the top-rated items there are Fayum mummy portrait’ Ghirlandaio’s Portrait of an old man and his grandson, Michelangelo’s Dying slave, Nike of Samothrace, some Napoleon’s portraits, etc.
+Besides the Mona Lisa, some of the top-rated exhibits there are Fayum mummy portrait, Ghirlandaio’s Portrait of an old man and his grandson, Michelangelo’s Dying slave, Nike of Samothrace, some Napoleon’s portraits, etc.

-It’s one of the most popular museums in Europe (and the world), so it’s good to plan your visit in advance.
+It’s one of the most popular museums in Europe, so it’s good to plan your visit in advance.
 Choose the collections you’d like to see beforehand and purchase your entrance ticket online so you don’t need to queue for hours before entering the museum.

 8 – The Acropolis Museum, Athens